ThatCoolCoder/nosper-engine/InputLanguage.md

 There are currently three data types, although more will likely be added in future.
 Attempting to perform operations on invalid types will result in an `Errors.TypeError`.
 These types are exported as `Types` by `Types.mjs`.

-### Number
+### Scalar

-Just a number.
+Just an ordinary number.
 Can do arithmetic on it.
 Currently it's a floating point number, in future this might change to being some sort of decimal or fractional representation.

 ### List